From the Floor Up, a Blog for the Flooring Professional

 You can also pick up the latest issue of This Old House magazine,

-hitting the stands January 18th, to see TruColor PreMixed Grout used as the grout of choice for installing a glass mosaic backsplash, featured in "Weekend Remodel".
+he stands January 18th, to see TruColor PreMixed Grout used as the grout of choice for installing a glass mosaic backsplash, featured in "Weekend Remodel".
 You can also see this feature Weekend Remodel on the This Old House website www.thisoldhouse.com

 The key to achieving a good installation is substrate preparation.
 Substrate preparation is the #1 factor that accounts for the success or failure of an installation.
 Surfaces need to be clean, level and stable.
 It is highly recommended to use a waterproofing/crack isolation membrane prior to installing glass tiles to prevent shrinkage or movement in the substrate.
 We suggest Hydroment Gold, a Latex-Based Anti-Fracture and Waterproofing Membrane.